Obstetrics and Gynecology

-Educational functions of the OB/GYN department at the College of Medicine at Rockford mirror the mission of the College: education, research and service.
-Each of these focuses on providing the latest in knowledge and skills to medical students and residents in the Obstetrics and Gynecology specialty.
+Educational functions of the Department of Obstetrics and Gynecology at the College of Medicine Rockford mirror the mission of the College: education, research and service.
+Each of these focus on providing the latest in knowledge and skills to medical students and residents in the OB/GYN specialty.

 This department takes pride in being a leading advocate for women’s health care.

 Medical Student Education